Durham District School Board: Land Acknowledgement

+treaty lands that we teach, learn and live.

 History

 The DDSB was created on January 1, 1974, as the Durham Region Board of Education (DRBE), succeeding the Ontario County Board of Education.
 In 1998, the DRBE was renamed the Durham District School Board, as it is known today.
 The francophone schools that were managed by the Board are now part of Conseil scolaire Viamonde.

 At the same time as the creation of the DRBE, West Rouge became part of Scarborough, resulting in the transfer of a few schools to the then Scarborough Board of Education: